Matt Olson Player Props: Braves vs. Diamondbacks

 - TV Channel: BSAZ

 Looking to place a prop bet on Matt Olson?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Matt Olson At The Plate

-- He ranks 129th in batting average, 40th in on base percentage, and 12th in slugging among the qualified hitters in MLB.
+- He ranks 134th in batting average, 38th in on base percentage, and 14th in slugging among qualified batters in MLB play.

-- Olson has picked up a hit in 60.7% of his 56 games this year, with more than one hit in 21.4% of those games.
+- In 59.6% of his 57 games this season, Olson has picked up at least one hit.
+He's also had 12 multi-hit games.

-- He has hit a long ball in 15 games this season (26.8%), leaving the park in 6.7% of his plate appearances.
+- He has homered in 26.3% of his games this year, and 6.6% of his plate appearances.

-- Olson has had an RBI in 25 games this year (44.6%), including 11 multi-RBI outings (19.6%).
-He has also driven in three or more of his team's runs in five contests.
+- Olson has driven home a run in 25 games this season (43.9%), including more than one RBI in 19.3% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.